 Filled with towering red rock buttes, stunning sunsets, and glimpses deep into the stars, it is easy to see how Sedona earned its reputation as a place of unique natural energy.
 A great way to experience Sedona is to get outdoors, but because there are so many hiking options available, it can be hard to choose the best ones.
-We’ve got all the details you need for four of the best hikes, ranging from easy to moderate.

 Map of easy Sedona hikes